cnp3/CampusNetwork/README.md

 The main directory of this repository contains the set of scripts to start a virtual network as well as loads and apply its configuration files.
+You _should_ only run such a network within the VM.

 ## Description